davisjustinw/cooktree/dev_log.md

   * list recipes and contributions on connection show page
   * nav drawer stuck open on login

+# Assessment Feedback
+  * no props to super() antipattern
+  * makeButtons confusing naming
+  * redundant naming RecipeNew should go in Recipe folder
+     * had makes and recipes in recipes folder
+     * new example New would go in recipe folder
+  * redundant use of () => in some handler calls

 # EdgyCasey Refactory

 * HOC for Loading? to wrap what's being loaded